appetrosyan/appetrosyan.github.io/blog/guides/privelege-escalation.md

 ### Polkit

 This is what I use.
 This program is likely to come pre-installed.
 It is what `systemd` falls back on, if you try to perform an action that needs root priveleges, but you forgot to use `sudo`.
-It's main advantage is that it lives in the modern day and age.
+Its main advantage is that it lives in the modern day and age.
 It is a program that integrates with your desktop environment, and you can make WMs work just as well.
 You can make rules in .... ewww...
 JavaScript.
 But other than that, the program is fairly straightforward.

 Ideally, it doesn't require any input.
 Any operation that must